TrueSparrowSystems/slackmin/README.md

 `whitelistedUsers` is an array consisting of whitelisted slack member ids.
 Whitelisted users are channel admins who can execute commands in whitelisted channels.

 ## Slackmin Middleware usage

+slackmin package provides the set of middlewares that can be used with slack slash commands as well as with interactive routes.
+The middleware layer formats and preprocesses the slack payload.
+Sanitize unwanted HTML tags from parameters obtained in request body, query, headers. slackmin has build-in security, slack request verification, slack app id  validation, slack channel id validation and user authentication are performed by middleware layer.

 ### Common Middlewares
 ```javascript